BEagle1984/silverback/docs/guides/broker/producing/kafka/transactions.md

 # Kafka Transactions

-Silverback supports Kafka transactions, allowing you to produce messages atomically across multiple topics or partitions.
-This is particularly useful when you need to ensure that a set of messages is either fully processed or not processed at all, maintaining data integrity.
+Kafka transactions let you produce messages atomically: either all messages in the transaction are published, or none are.

+This is useful for multi-topic writes and consume-transform-produce scenarios.

 > [!Important]
 > A Kafka transaction cannot span multiple producers.
-Therefore, you must configure all messages that needs to be produced in the same transaction to be sent by the same producer.
+Configure all messages that must be part of the same transaction to be sent by the same producer.

 ## Enabling Transactions

-To enable transactions in Silverback, you need to configure the producer to use transactions.
+Enable transactions on the producer by setting a `transactional.id` (via `EnableTransactions`).

 ```csharp
 services.AddSilverback()